-- ask individual department heads to record all the assurances they rely on; - conduct a workshop with the management team; - complete one:one sessions with risk owners; - review internal and external audit reports and any other third party reports, such as ISI, to identify the assurances they provide; and - review internal management, committee and board meetings minutes/agenda.
+- ask individual managers to record all the assurances they rely on; - conduct a workshop with the management team; - complete one:one sessions with risk owners; - review internal and external audit reports and any other third party reports to identify the assurances they provide; and - review internal management, committee and board meetings minutes/agenda.

-Once you have collected all the data needed then a BAF report can be populated and reported to management and the board.
-Remember, the data contained in the BAF may not represent every risk that the school manages but is commonly focused on those strategic risks that the school faces ie those risks that will have the most significant impact on one, some or all of the school objectives.
+Once you have collected all the data needed then a BAF report can be populated and reported to management, the local governing body and board.
+Remember, the data contained in the BAF may not represent every risk that the academy manages but is commonly focussed on those strategic risks that the academy faces i.e. those risks that will have the most significant impact on one, some or all of the academy objectives.